First United Methodist Church (Highland Park, Michigan)

 The Soul Harvest Ministries is located at 16300 Woodward Avenue in Highland Park, Michigan.
-It was built in 1916 as the First United Methodist Church and listed on the National Register of Historic Places in 1982.
+It was built in 1916 as the First United Methodist Church and was listed on the National Register of Historic Places in 1982.

 History

 In 1868, a frame chapel for interdenominational services was built behind where the First United Methodist Church currently stands.
 Membership in this church declined in the 1880s, and the structure became an Episcopal chapel in 1885.
 In 1892, the chapel was sold to the Methodists for $1 (and assumption of the church debt).

 The Methodist congregation received financial support from Michigan Senator Thomas Palmer and a retired Great Lakes sea captain, Thomas Stevens.
 This support allowed then to construct the present Gothic structure, which was built from 1916 to 1917.
 In 1956, the original frame chapel behind the present church was demolished, and a contemporary educational building was constructed.

 Soul Harvest Ministries has occupied the building since 1995.